-- a.
-Go to Oozie by selecting, Workflows > Editors > Workflows. - b.
-Click the Create button. - c.
-Rename "My Workflow" as "Customers Workflow" and click the Save icon - d.
-Drag the action icon for Saved Hive Query of to the field, "Drop your action here." - e.
-Select a saved query (customers.sql) from the drop down and click Add. - f.
-Save the workflow by clicking the Save 🖺 icon. - g.
-Submit the workflow by clicking the icon and clicking Submit.
-You should see the workflow status change to SUCCEEDED - h.
-View the saved workflow (and all documents) by clicking the home icon ?.
+- d.
+Drag the action icon for a saved Hive query \$\infty\$ to the field Drop your action here. - e.
+Select a saved query from the drop-down list and click Add.
+In this example, we choose customers.sql. - f.
+Save the workflow by clicking the Save icon 🖺 at the top of the page. - g.
+Submit the workflow by clicking the Run icon and then clicking Submit.
+You should see the workflow progress bar change to green, which indicates the workflow ran successfully. - h.
+View the saved workflow by clicking the Workflows tab at the top of the page.